vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 1. Timeouts or network interruptions

 VDiff may not start because tablets of the `-tablet_type` specified may not be available in the cells specified.
-This is often the case if you are using the optional parameters of `-source_cell` and `-target_cell`.
+This is often the case if you are using the optional parameters of `--source_cell` and `--target_cell`.
 In a case like this VDiff will appear to run, but will not actually make any progress.
 This can be observed via messages in the vtctld log like: